confidential-computing/governance/TAC/Meetings/2023/2023-05-18/CCC-TAC-Minutes-2023-05-18.md

 **Outreachy internship**

-* Zahara Tarkhani introduced herself and discussed the hardware needed for the mentorship
+* Zahra Tarkhani introduced herself and discussed the hardware needed for the mentorship
 * All agreed to continue the discussion via email